 Third are the sharing and collaboration features constructed in to Office 365.
 Users can track fluctuations to documents and spreadsheets through an organisation without many different versions being generated.

 Predictable and Manageable Costs – In the past, many organisations picked for one-off purchases of Office products as they employed new employees.
 What happens if the employee sprigs or the company downsizes?
 Microsoft definitely won’t allow you to return your software for a refund.
 It becomes a dejected cost.
-Migrating to the Office 2016 suite in Office 365 stretches an organisation the flexibility to scale up or down with an expectable cost structure.
+Migrating to the Office 2016 suite in Office 365 stretches an organisation the flexibility to scale up or down with an expected cost structure.
 Pay for what you use.
 The same pertains to individual Client Access Licensing costs for SharePoint, Exchange or Skype for Business.
 Rather than pledging to expensive licensing on extensive term contracts with Microsoft, for those organisations that chose volume-licensing agreements with Software Assurance that comes from Microsoft, Office 365 compromises an easy transition to a more flexible arrangement with a common cost structure.

 It’s Always Up-to-Date – Office 365 subscribers continually have access to the latest version of Office products nevertheless of deployment type.
 In the past, admittance to new versions of Office involved the wholesale purchase of the latest licenses or the maintenance of Software Assurance agreements from Microsoft.